2084x/ytcli-guide/README.md

 * [`youtube-upnext`](https://github.com/cvzi/mpv-youtube-upnext) - Fetches recommended videos and lets you add them to the playlist.
 * [`mpv-playlistmanager`](https://github.com/jonniek/mpv-playlistmanager) - Lets you intuitively manage videos in the playlist.
 * [`mpv_sponsorblock`](https://github.com/po5/mpv_sponsorblock) - Automatically skips sponsored ads and other video segments.
+* [`mpv_thumbnail_script`](https://github.com/marzzzello/mpv_thumbnail_script) - Generates thumbnail previews when hovering over the seekbar.
-* [`copy-permalink`](https://gist.github.com/2084x/699fe48cff983bcbaf532d82e1515269) - Copies link of current video.
+* [`copy-permalink`](https://gist.github.com/2084x/61b88a75bc0d91ac74b1db057077b123) - Copies link of current video to the clipboard.
 Useful with 'com' alias.
-* [`auto-keep-gui-open`](https://github.com/VideoPlayerCode/mpv-tools/blob/master/scripts/auto-keep-gui-open.lua) - Keeps the player open when the playlist ends.
+* [`copy-paste-url`](https://github.com/yassin-l/copy-paste-url) - Allows you to paste links into an open mpv window to start playback of a video.
+* [`auto-keep-gui-open`](https://github.com/VideoPlayerCode/mpv-tools/blob/master/scripts/auto-keep-gui-open.lua) - Intelligently switches mpv's "keep-open" behavior based on whether you are running in video-mode or audio-only mode.
 Useful for scraping recommended videos after a video ends.

 Some I don't use but may be of interest:

-* [`mpv-youtube-search`](https://github.com/rozari0/mpv-youtube-search) / [`youtube-search`](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - Two scripts to search YouTube from inside mpv.
+* [`mpv-youtube-search`](https://github.com/rozari0/mpv-youtube-search) / [`youtube-search`](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - Two scripts to search YouTube from within mpv.
 * [`mpv_sponsorblock_minimal`](https://github.com/bbhtt/mpv_sponsorblock_minimal) - A Lightweight mpv_sponsorblock fork.
 Some features missing.
 * [`mpv-ytdlAutoFormat`](https://github.com/Samillion/mpv-ytdlautoformat) - Automatically changes videos to your desired resolution.
 (I prefer to set this in my yt-dlp config).
 * [`youtube-download`](https://github.com/cvzi/mpv-youtube-download) - Downloads current video with a single key press.
-* [`ytdl-preload`](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Preloads next video in the playlist by downloading to a local tmp file.
-Can be buggy and download audio and video out of sync.
+* [`ytdl-preload`](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Preloads next entry in the playlist by downloading to a local tmp file.
+In my experience, it can be buggy and download audio and video out of sync, likely due to having `--sponsorblock-remove` in `~/.config/yt-dlp/config`.
+This can probably be avoided by using `--sponsorblock-mark` and manually skipping chapters, but I haven't bothered to test it more.

 The full list of scripts for mpv can be found [here](https://github.com/mpv-player/mpv/wiki/User-Scripts).